Unphased Wrinkles: Estimating cloth elasticity parameters using a frequency-based loss: Evaluation

-To evaluate the effectiveness of the proposed shape descriptors \(\mathbf{s}\), we generate a synthetic cotton picture frame experiment with our XPBD simulator and \(\gamma_\text{cotton}\), see target shape in \figref{fig:error_comparison}.
-Starting with perturbed parameters \(\gamma_\text{initial,c}\) from Table~\ref{tab:synthetic_mat} (middle), we optimize for material parameters with each of the four shape descriptor from \myeqref{eq:shapeDescriptors}.
-We then run four simulations with the found parameter sets, all initialized to the target cloth shape.
-As demonstrated in \figref{fig:error_comparison}, the optimization using the parameters retrieved through the FFT descriptor \(\mathbf{s}_{\text{FFT}}\) converges to the exact target cloth shape while \(\mathbf{s}_{\text{energy}}\) and \(\mathbf{s}_{\text{strain}}\) produce the largest differences to the target.
+To evaluate the effectiveness of the proposed shape descriptors \(\mathbf{s}\), we simulate a picture frame experiment with our simulator and \(\gamma_\text{cotton}\), see target shape in \figref{fig:error_comparison}.
+Starting with perturbed parameters \(\gamma_\text{initial,c}\) from Table~\ref{tab:synthetic_mat} (middle), we optimize for material parameters with each of the four shape descriptors from \myeqref{eq:shapeDescriptors}.
+We then run four simulations with the optimized parameter sets, all initialized to the target cloth shape.
+As demonstrated in \figref{fig:error_comparison}, the optimization using the parameters retrieved through the frequency descriptor \(\mathbf{s}_{\text{freq}}\) converges to the exact target cloth shape while \(\mathbf{s}_{\text{energy}}\) and \(\mathbf{s}_{\text{strain}}\) produce the largest differences to the target.

-Furthermore, we assess the ability of \(\mathbf{s}_{\text{pos}}\) and \(\mathbf{s}_{\text{FFT}}\) to discriminate between different materials.
-Thereby, we evaluate both descriptors on simulations of the same material with varying initial conditions and on simulations of different materials.
-We want the descriptors to be similar for the first case, but divergent for the second.
-We evaluate cloth simulations for three materials $m\in\{\text{cotton, denim, silk}\}$ with two varying initial conditions $\{\mathbf{p}_\text{initial1}, \mathbf{p}_{\text{initial2}}\}$ on a cloth swatch as described in \figref{fig:diff_eq_states}.
-The descriptor difference $\Delta\mathbf{s}$ within one material, here for FFT, is